Spotting signs of cat constipation

 Medical treatmentThere are several cat constipation remedies available that your veterinarian may recommend, including laxatives and drugs to help the colonic muscle contract.
 In some circumstances, your veterinarian may perform a colonic lavage.

 Diet changeA high fiber diet is often used in combination with medication for cases of constipation.
-Your veterinarian may recommend a diet including balanced fibers, like psyllium, to help soften the stool.
+Your veterinarian may recommend a diet including balanced fibers, like psyllium, to help the passage of stool.

 Habit changeYour veterinarian may recommend increasing your cat’s intake of fluids, changing any existing medication, and improving the hygiene and number of litter boxes in your home.